1. Home

 Explore M-Files is used to show the current document directly in the M-Files user interface (if the opened file is in M-Files).
 This makes it is easier to perform functions such as copying or sending a link to the file by e-mail.

-Section 20: Check Out
+Section 21: Check Out

 Checking out a document means it is being opened to an editable or readable application, such as MS applications.
 When an object is checked out by a user, others cannot edit the same document.
 It is also important to note that if you have the document checked out on a computer, it is tied to that computer access only.
 If you try to open the same checked out document on your other computer, it will be locked for editing and tied to the local cache of the other computer.
 We recommend that at the end of each workday you check you documents in, to avoid losing data saved only locally.

-NOTE: When a document is checked out to you, you are the only one with access to modify the document, others can only view the document in read-only mode.
-You will know that a document is checked out to you if you see a green tick next to the document icon.
 Other users will see a red stop sign instead of the checkmark as well as who the person who has the document currently checked out if the document is unavailable for editing.
 Find this by clicking on the document and the upper right side of the metadata card will show the details.

-Section 21: Check in, and Check in Changes
+Section 22: Check in, and Check in Changes

 Once you are finished editing a document, use the Check In function to check in and save the document to the document vault.
 If you select Check In Changes, it will allow to save the changes and still be able to keep editing.

 Another way of doing a Check In of a document, is to simply close the document and click “Yes” for saving.
 Then you are asked if you wish to check the document in or the system will check in the document automatically, id the setting is enabled in your M-Files Desktop Settings.
-Refer to our WI: Installing SimplerQMS M-Files on Windows and Adding Vaults.
+Refer to our WI: Installing SimplerQMS M-Files on Windows and Adding Vaults

-Section 22: Undo Check Out
+Section 23: Undo Check Out

 The Undo Checkout function keeps the latest saved document and cancels any changes done by the user.
 If the Undo Checkout function is performed on a document that has been edited, all changes made after the document was checked out will be lost.
-Note: Undo Checkout cannot be used on a single file of a multi-file document.
-In this case, the function is not available in the M-Files menu

-Section 23: Compare
+Section 24: Compare

 With the Compare function, the content of the current document can be compared to an earlier version of the same document.
 Compare is only available in Microsoft Word.